This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Why Children With Cerebral Palsy Have Communication Problems
+Do Children With Cerebral Palsy Struggle with Communication?

 Speech and language problems are common disorders of cerebral palsy.
-According to a study done by two physicians and published by the U.S. National Institutes of Health, “dysarthria is a barrier to effective communication for many children with neurodevelopmental disorders, including more than 50% of children with cerebral palsy.”[1]
+Many have dysarthria, which is difficulty speaking.
+According to a study of speech in children with cerebral palsy, “dysarthria is a barrier to effective communication for many children with neurodevelopmental disorders, including more than 50% of children with cerebral palsy.”[1]

 Dysarthria generally occurs due to the following factors: